NikolayGusev/DiscriminatedUnions/README.md

 ## Basic usage

 #### 1. Install T4DU package from NuGet.
-Package is available here: https://www.nuget.org/packages/T4DU
+Package is available here: https://www.nuget.org/packages/T4DU.
+Do not forget to check "Include prerelease" checkbox for beta version.

 This will add UnionsGen.tt to your project.
 This is a regular T4 file ([Official T4 Docs](https://docs.microsoft.com/ru-ru/visualstudio/modeling/code-generation-and-t4-text-templates)).
 Also your project will get a reference to assembly containing [UnionBase] attribute.
 #### 2. Write your discriminated unions: